We found the best Airbnb in La Fortuna Costa Rica and it is possible to stay here for as low as $22 a night. How crazy is that?

 That evening we decided to grill at the pool and drink some beers (as usual).
 It was perfect and quiet and just all around lovely.

 The next time we visited was in August with two of Thomas’ friends from Germany.
 This time we decided to rent a house on the property.
 The house looked pretty cool from the pictures and was listed at only $45 a night.

 The house was amazing guys!
 It was basic but had three bedrooms and everything we could need.
 The real amazing thing though was the awesome porch.
 It was huge and the coolest place to hang out.

 We stayed for two nights and on our last day the guys went rafting while Thomas and I opted to do the guided hike of the property.
 It was super fun and included taking a mud bath.
 I’m always for anything that involves getting my hands dirty so I was all about this.

 When we got back we ate lunch on the property which was served family style for Thomas and I. It was so ridiculously delicious.

 The Best Airbnb in La Fortuna – What You Should Know

-- This place is called Princesa de La Luna online but is listed as Magical Tropical Fantasy on Airbnb.
+– This place is listed as Magical Tropical Fantasy on Airbnb.
 The Pineapple house is also on the same property (it is the house we stayed in with Thomas’ friends.
 Make sure to check that the property you book is in La Fortuna because he also has a few properties in other locations.

 – Breakfast is not included, but you can buy breakfast for $8 per person.
 They give you a lot of food including juice, coffee, eggs, rice & beans, pancakes, and fruit.
 You can also eat lunch or dinner there.
 Just let them know ahead of time if you plan to.